YoungKai7/Hosted-Pages/README.md

 PayFabric Hosted Pages
 ======================
-PayFabric hosted pages are secure pages that can be embedded into your application, to allow for processing of the transactions or creating new Credit Cards or eChecks into a customers Wallet.
+PayFabric hosted pages are secure pages that can be embedded into your application, to allow for processing of the transactions or creating new credit card or eCheck entries into a customer’s wallet.
 Below are the base URLs:

 1. Live Server:    ``https://www.payfabric.com/V2/Web``
 1. Sandbox Server: ``https://sandbox.payfabric.com/V2/Web``